Nutropin AQ® (somatropin) injection for subcutaneous use Safety

 For Complete Safety, please see "Important Safety Information".

-Select Safety for Adult Growth Hormone Deficiency (ADHD) patients is given below:
+Select Safety for Turner Syndrome (TS) Patients is given below:

 IMPORTANT SAFETY INFORMATION